WiIIson/EMGFlow-Python-Package/docs/reference/access-files.md

 **Description**

 `make_sample_data` generates sample data in the "Raw" folder of a provided dictionary of file locations.
+Creates an "01" folder with "sample_data_01.csv", and an "02" folder with "sample_data_02.csv".

 ```python
 make_sample_data(pathNames)